victorguirra/modern_javascript/README.md

 ## :memo: License

-This repositoru is under the MIT license.
+This repository is under the MIT license.

+---

+Made with by Victor Guirra. :wave: [Talk to me!](https://www.linkedin.com/in/victorguirra/)